There are many different approaches to creating a Statistical Forecast but the most common methods / model types are:

-- Regression - Uses at least one variable to predict another.
+- Regression - Uses at least one variable (such as number of stores) to predict another (the volume of sales).

-Best Fit: Apply the most appropriate from a selection (ODP)
+Best Fit: Apply the most appropriate from a selection that will be used on al combinations (ODP)

-Bayesian: Combine the best of many in one forecast (Demantra)
+Bayesian: Blend the best forecasts across the horizon into one forecast (Demantra)

 The results of a Statistical Forecast will differ depending on the Level that it has been created at.
 Generally lower is better but issues like short lifecycles and unique customer products can force grouping levels.
 If you set levels too low the variations in data might be large causing decreased accuracy.
 Statistical Forecasts generated from higher grouping levels can produce better results than using the lowest levels but inaccuracies can be magnified at aggregate levels!
 If you set levels to high, the forecast might pick up localised trends and allocate them incorrectly.

 The Dimension Levels that you choose should relate to your company data and processes and the needs of the business.